 The legislation also made industrial logging of the same 400,000ha of forests an option after 2020.

 Two major processors, Britton Timbers and veneer producer Ta Ann Tasmania, had survived the sudden overall loss of resource under the TFA.
 Several companies continued to produce laminated timber beams, while a number of local sawmillers continued to operate.
 After the end of a severe downturn in Asian woodchip demand, small-scale exports resumed following the TFA.

 The State Government is developing Australia’s first timber-first building policy, a concept that earned United Nations support in 2016.
 State projects will be encouraged to use more timber, while wood will be promoted as a first choice for construction, interior design and daily living.
 Innovative timber buildings at a new UTAS campus in Launceston are templates for this new thinking.
 The National Construction Code has changed to allow timber products, like cross-laminated timber, to be used in major building projects.

-The Tasmanian Government has committed $1.25 million towards a Wood and Fibre Processing Innovation Program that will help drive new uses for wood and fibre, and broaden the use of timber and agricultural residues as value-added products.
+The Tasmanian Government committed $1.25 million towards a Wood and Fibre Processing Innovation Program that helped drive new uses for wood and fibre, and broadened the use of timber and agricultural residues as value-added products.